dadavie/DS4C/README.md

 ### How to Install

-To install this package with pip run:
+Install streamlit package with pip run:

 `pip install streamlit`